zenobio93/seat-docs/docs/installation/manual_installation.md

 ### Database

 SeAT relies **heavily** on a database to function.
 Everything it learns is stored here, along with things such as user accounts for your users.
 It comes without saying that database security is a very important aspect too.
 So, ensure that you choose very strong passwords for your installation where required.

 This document describes using MariaDB, but you can use MySQL as well.
-Just double check the requirements.
+Just double check the [requirements](requirements.md).

 We need to ensure that we have the latest MariaDB installed.
 To help with this, MariaDB provides an official repository to get the latest versions.
-Lets add this repository with:
+Let's add this repository with:

 ```bash
 curl -sS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | bash